 - Lumps in the joint;

 - General weakness or fatigue.

-Pain and swelling is frequently identified on the joints of both sides of the body, such as the two hands or the two feet.
+Pain and swelling is frequently noted in the same joints of both sides of the body, such as the two hands or the two feet.

-RA diagnosis usually starts with an medical examination, in which the rheumatologist analyzes the swelling, redness and heat symptoms in the joints, and carries out some exams that test the reflexes and muscle strength.
+RA diagnosis usually starts with a medical examination, in which the rheumatologist assesses the swelling, redness and temperature in the joints.
+The doctor may then evaluate the reflexes and muscle strength.

 - Erythrocyte sedimentation rate (ESR): when it is high it indicates inflammation in the body;